JRicardoSan/JRicardoSan/README.md

 - 👋 Hi, I’m @JRicardoSan
+- 💻 I have experience with C++ and Python
+- 🤖 Working on Robotics and AI, with focus on Guidance, Navigation and Control
-- 👀 I’m interested in animation and games
+- 👀 Taking a look into 3d modeling, animation and games
-- 🌱 I’m currently learning how to create 3D animation from modeling to composition, I have experience programming robotics applications
+- 🌱 Currently learning how to create 3D animation from modeling to composition, and 2D animation using Toon Boom Harmony
 - 📫 You can contact me at jricardosan.dev@gmail.com

 <!---